tegh04/Data-Visualisation-Assignment-3/README.md

 - Yiqian Yang
 - James Smith

-Conducted an exploratory data analysis on Australian trade data using Tableau and Python for the data preparation.
+Investigated data on Australian exports/imports using Tableau for data visualisation and Python for data preparation.